leondaki/workout-warrior/README.md

 # Workout Warrior
-Application to let oyu track workouts and organize routines into tables.
+Application to let you track workouts and organize routines into tables.